gurkirt/2D-kinectics/README.md

   * Some video might be missing but you should be alright, if are able to download around 290K videos.

 ##### Preprocess
-First we need to extract images out of videos using `ffmpeg` and resave the annotations.
+First we need to extract images out of videos using `ffmpeg` and resave the annotations, so that annotations are compatible with this code.
 <br>
 You can take help of scripts in `prep` folder in the repo to do both the things.
 <br>